Commercial

 | Thermal | Perimeter detection in darkness, smoke, light fog, privacy-sensitive sites, and longer external boundaries | It does not replace the need for visual identification or colour evidence where that is still required. |

-| Security radar | Area movement awareness, early intrusion detection, broader zone monitoring, and external detection where one camera alone is unreliable | Radar is a detection layer, not a visual evidence source by itself. |
+| Security radar | Area movement awareness, early intrusion detection, broader zone monitoring | Radar is a detection layer, not a visual evidence source by itself. |

-| Radar-video fusion | Higher-confidence external detection where a site wants both radar and visual tracking in a tighter combined workflow | It is more complex and should be used where the environment actually justifies it. |
+| Radar-video fusion | Higher-confidence external detection where the site wants both radar and visual tracking in one branch | It is more complex and should be used where the environment actually justifies it. |

-| LPR | Vehicle entry and exit control, parking, strata gates, logistics, industrial yards, and sites where plate events matter more than broad overview | LPR fails if the lane geometry, angle, vehicle speed, or lighting assumptions are poor. |
+| LPR | Vehicle entry and exit control, parking, strata gates, logistics, industrial lanes | LPR fails if lane geometry, angle, speed, or lighting assumptions are poor. |

 Outer-yard waste transfer site